abdusco/logurt/README.md

 # logurt

 **logurt** is a simple application that ingests logs and serves them in real time over Websocket.
-It is designed to be used in a Kubernetes cluster in tandem with Fluentbit / Fluentd.
+It is designed to be used in a Kubernetes cluster in tandem with Fluentbit.

 ## Configuration